Roast Busters scandal: Media attention

 On 21 November 2013 a petition signed by over 111,000 people demanding stronger action over the Roast Busters scandal was handed over to the New Zealand Parliament.
 The petition also demanded better police support for victims of sexual assault and asked that the government to no longer strip back funding to sexual violence services.

-In January 2019, an interview conducted with [redacted] by Newshub was heavily criticised for reportedly re-traumatising the victims of the group's attacks, who had launched rape complaints against him.
+In January 2019, an interview conducted with former Roast Busters ringleader Joseph Parker by Newshub was heavily criticised for reportedly re-traumatising the victims of the group's attacks, who had launched rape complaints against him.
 The ringleader described his place in the gang, as being an artist, saying "When you talk about the Roast Busters that is why I started Roast Busting.
 Why I even was a Roast Buster, to me it was a form of performing, it was an avenue of performing.
 It was kind of like a performance act in a lot of ways.
 You got treated like a performer, celebrated like a performer, celebrated like peers you get a lot of fruits that performers get, like is like...access to all types of...of all types of sinful treats [laughs] which is what I was indulging myself in...
 That is what drew me to pursuing the Roast Busters as hard as I pursued it."